🔄

 Patience is your best friend when waiting for paint to dry.
 Applying a second coat too soon can pull up the first layer, creating a tacky, uneven mess.
 Check the paint can for the manufacturer’s recommended recoat time—it’s usually listed right on the label.
 This can vary from a few hours to a full day depending on the type of paint and the humidity in the room.
 The surface should be completely dry to the touch, not cool or sticky.
 Giving the paint adequate time to dry is a simple step that makes a huge difference in the final quality of your project.

-Check for Full Coverage
+How to Check for Full, Even Coverage

 After the first coat is dry, step back and examine the wall from different angles and in different lighting.
 If you’re painting a light color over a white primer, you might find that one coat is enough for a solid, even look.
 However, if you're making a dramatic color change—like going from dark to light or using a bold, saturated hue—you will almost certainly need a second coat.
 Look for any thin, patchy, or semi-transparent spots where the primer is peeking through.
 A second coat will fix these inconsistencies and give your color its true depth and richness.